THS-International/website/src/markdown-pages/faq.md

           By using our signup system and participating in Reception events you automatically agree to these rules.
         title: What rules do I have to follow for the Reception?
+      - description: >-
+          Most of the events are only for new masters and international students, since we cannot accomodate more people due to space and budget.

+          However, there are a few parties open to the public so follow the THS International page for updates!
+        title: >-
+          Do I have to be a new masters or international student at KTH to attend?
   - category: THS Membership and Student Card
     questions:
       - description: >-